 Can I use my number and the eSIM data at the same time?

 Yes, thanks to dual SIM.
-You leave your Spanish number active to receive calls and SMS, and set up the travel eSIM as your data line.
-This way, you browse at local rates without losing your number.
-Most recent mobile phones allow two active lines at the same time from the settings.
+You leave your Spanish number active to receive calls and SMS, and configure the travel eSIM as the data line.
+This way you browse at local prices without losing your number.
+Most recent mobiles allow two active lines at the same time from the settings.

 Will WhatsApp work with my same number?

 Yes.
 WhatsApp is linked to your number, not to the data card.
-If you keep your Spanish line active in dual SIM mode, WhatsApp will continue with your usual number and use the travel eSIM to connect to the internet.
+If you keep your Spanish line active in dual SIM, WhatsApp will continue with your usual number and will use the travel eSIM to connect to the internet.
 You don't need to reconfigure anything or lose your conversations.

 Yes, as long as you keep your Spanish line active.
-SMS messages arrive at your number, not the data eSIM.
-Receiving SMS is usually free or very cheap depending on your plan; consult your operator's official website for the exact information.
+SMS arrive at your number, not at the data eSIM.
+Receiving SMS is usually free or very cheap depending on your rate; consult the official operator's website for the exact data.
 That's why it's advisable not to turn off your number during the trip.

 Conclusion

-In summary: a travel eSIM does not use your same number, but you don't need it because the dual SIM combination allows you to keep your number and WhatsApp while browsing cheaply at your destination.
-If you want your number digitally, that's a portability process with your operator.
+In summary: the travel eSIM does not use your same number, but you don't need it at all because the dual SIM combination allows you to keep your number and WhatsApp while browsing cheaply at your destination.
+If you want your number in digital, that is a portability with your operator.
 Travel with your usual number and data at local prices by choosing your plan from our travel eSIMs before leaving home.